Six Palestinians killed in West Bank clashes with Israeli forces, Palestinians say | Law-Order

 Six Palestinians killed in West Bank clashes with Israeli forces, Palestinians say

+Six Palestinians, including a leader of a rising militant group, were killed on Tuesday after Israeli forces raided the West Bank city of Nablus on Tuesday, setting off one of the largest firefights in weeks, Palestinian officials said.
+Forces including snipers, soldiers with shoulder-fired missiles and Shin Bet intelligence agents were deployed across Nablus, battling dozens of armed fighters as well as people throwing stones and burning tyres, the military said.

-Shards of glass and scrap metal covered the cobblestone streets of the Old City of Nablus as shopkeepers tried to clear the debris in the aftermath of the raid which the Israeli military said targeted an explosives manufacturing site of the "Den of Lions" militant group.
-"During the operation, dozens of Palestinians burned tyres and hurled rocks at the troops.
+Shards of glass and scrap metal covered the cobblestone of the Old City as shopkeepers cleared debris in the aftermath of the raid which the military said targeted an explosives manufacturing site of the "Den of Lions" militant group.
+The military said 31-year-old Wadi' al-Houh, a "Den of Lions" leader who it said was responsible for producing pipe bombs and obtaining weapons for the group, was targeted and killed in the operation.

-Five Palestinians were killed in one of the largest firefights in recent weeks and another was killed later after Israeli security forces raided the flashpoint city of Nablus in the occupied West Bank early on Tuesday, Palestinian officials said.
-Shards of glass and scrap metal covered the cobblestone streets of the Old City of Nablus as shopkeepers tried to clear the debris in the aftermath of the raid which the Israeli military said targeted an explosives manufacturing site of the "Den of Lions" militant group.

-"During the operation, dozens of Palestinians burned tyres and hurled rocks at the troops.
-The troops responded with live fire toward the armed suspects who were shooting at them," the military said in a statement.
-Two of the dead were identified as members of the "Den of Lions," a group of Nablus gunmen with loose factional affiliations, which has grown over the past year and been involved in repeated clashes with Israeli forces.
+The "Den of Lions", a group of mainly young Nablus gunmen with loose factional affiliations, has grown rapidly over the past year and fought repeated clashes with Israeli forces as violence has surged across the West Bank in recent months.
+In all, five Palestinians, including two members of the "Den of Lions", were killed in Nablus while a sixth man was killed in a protest near the West Bank town of Nabi Saleh, near Ramallah, Palestinian health officials said.

-A sixth man was killed in a separate clash near the West Bank town of Nabi Saleh near Ramallah.
-Palestinian health officials said at least 20 people, including some gunmen and members of the Palestinian security forces were also wounded in Nablus, which has been at the center of violent clashes in recent months.
+At least 20 people, including some gunmen and members of the Palestinian security forces, were also wounded in Nablus, which has been at the centre of violent clashes in recent months and which has been under an Israeli blockade for days.
+Mahmoud Al-Aloul, deputy chairman of the Fatah Movement, told Palestine TV that Palestinian security forces spotted Israeli undercover agents entering Nablus and a heavy exchange of fire followed, leading to several injuries among PA forces.

+An Israeli military official said there was no intention to target any PA forces who may have been caught in the crossfire.
+More than 100 Palestinians from the West Bank have been killed this year, while a string of fatal street attacks by Palestinians have killed 20 people in Israel and Israeli settlements.

+Four members of Israel's security forces have also been killed, an Israeli military official said, including at least one killed by the Den of Lions.
+Palestinian officials say the Den of Lions has emerged amid rising frustration among youths in Nablus at confrontations with Israeli settlers and the military but with no clearly articulated political goals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)